Eating Healthy on a Budget: It's Possible

 Plan before you shop

-Impulse purchases account for 20 to 40% of the average grocery budget.
-With a precise list based on your weekly menu, you only buy what is necessary.
+Impulse buys account for 20 to 40% of the average grocery budget.
+With a precise list based on your weekly menu, you only buy what's necessary.
 Never shop on an empty stomach: that's the golden rule.

-Cooking 500g of lentils doesn't cost much more in energy than 200g.
+Cooking 500g of lentils costs no more in energy than 200g.
 Cook portions for 4-6 meals and freeze the extras.
-A giant Sunday chili gives you 3 lunches for the week for the price of one.
+A giant batch of chili on Sunday gives you 3 weekday lunches for the price of one.

 Use the freezer strategically

 Buy meat and fish on sale and freeze them immediately.
-Frozen vegetables are often cheaper than fresh and just as nutritious (sometimes more, as they are frozen at peak ripeness).
+Frozen vegetables are often cheaper than fresh and just as nutritious (sometimes more so, as they are frozen at peak ripeness).
 Always keep a stock of frozen peas, spinach, and green beans.

-The price per kg is the only one that matters, not the price of the packaging.
-A 500g tub of plain yogurt for $1.20 is often cheaper than 4 individual yogurts for $2.
-Same logic for bulk grains vs individual packaging.
+The price per kilo is the only one that matters, not the price of the packaging.
+A 500g tub of plain yogurt at $1.20 is often cheaper than 4 individual yogurts at $2.
+The same logic applies to bulk grains vs. individual packaging.

 Smart substitutions that change everything